easyctf/easyctf_learn/README.md

 Capture the Flag (CTF) competitions are cybersecurity competitions.
 They are often held online in Jeopardy or Attack-Defense formats.

-If you've ever played the physical capture-the-flag game, you'll know that flags are placed behind
+If you've ever played the physical capture-the-flag game, you'll know that flags are placed behind various defenses, and that players need to bypass those defenses to capture the flag.

 ### tl;dr